logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 I've put comedy on hold since then, but I swear it's not because I bombed!
 It's actually kind of funny being up there telling joke after joke and getting no reaction.
 No, the biggest reason I haven't continued going to open mics is that *almost every other comic was just as bad as me*.
 I'm not being mean here, I'm just saying we *all* sucked.

 Every open mic was five-minute set after five-minute set of dead silence, punctuated by the occasional "Nothing?
 Okay, not using that one" or "Fuck you guys".
-Some will say this is expected -- the common analogy is that an open mic is like going to the gym for a comic.
-You don't perform your best material there, you go there *to get better*, so it's where you test new ideas and workshop the bits that aren't working yet.
-This makes sense to me, but I would counter that the people I meet at the gym tend to be absolutely jacked.
+Some say this is expected -- the common analogy is that an open mic is like going to the gym for a comic.
+You go there to get reps in, and *to get better*; bombing is expected because the open mic is where workshop specifically those bits that *aren't* working.
+This makes sense to me, though in most gyms you don't show up and struggle to lift the lowest weight for five minutes, then blame it on the weights and proceed to sit watching everyone else work out for an hour.

-At any rate, the calculus for me became: do I want to spend hours at home in my underwear writing jokes, take a half-hour bus to the open mic and sit through over an hour of unfunny standup, just to perform five minutes of comedy to a bunch of jaded comics looking at their phones?
-In some ways it's still a delightful experience, but in many ways it's also just an absolute hell.
+Because really, that's what the calculus for me became: do I want to spend hours at home in my underwear writing jokes, take a half-hour bus to the open mic and sit through over an hour of unfunny standup, just to perform five minutes of comedy to a bunch of jaded comics who are on their phones anyway?
+It's honestly more fun than it sounds, but it's also kind of hell.

 Still, I would like to come back to writing and performing comedy at some point.
 There's just no better feeling in life than making people laugh.
 And honestly, I'd settle for just performing a set that *I* feel good about, and giving a well-deserved "Fuck you guys" at the end.